michal0002c/ToolApplication1/README.md

 - Easily copy and manage text snippets.
 - Quick access to copied content.

+### 🗒 Text Comparison
+- Compare two texts to see the differences between them.
+- Highlights all changes, including line and character positions.

 ### 🧮 Simple Calculator
 - Perform basic arithmetic operations with an intuitive interface.
 - Ideal for quick calculations without opening a separate app.